-To use the conventional camera with ThinkShutter to take pictures and record videos, slideThinkShutter to the left to unveil the camera lens first.
+To use the conventional camera with ThinkShutter to take pictures and record videos, slide the ThinkShutter to the left to unveil the camera lens first.
 Then open the Start menu and click Camera from the program list.
 If you use other programs that provide features such as photographing, video capturing, and video conferencing, the camera starts automatically when you enable the camera-required feature.
-When the camera starts, the camera status indicator nearby turns white, indicating that the camera is in use.
-If you want to cover the camera lens, slide ThinkShutter to the right.
+When the camera starts, the camera status indicator nearby turns on, indicating that the camera is in use.
+If you want to cover the camera lens, slide the ThinkShutter to the right.